2020 Annual Quality Congress

-- Opportunity to present a poster at the Improvement Science Expo.
+- Opportunity to present a poster during a virtual event.

 Applicants must be a member of the AAP SONPM Trainee and Early Career Neonatology (TECaN) group to qualify for this award.

-Previous AAP/VON Scholars are not eligible to apply for the award; however, they are welcome and encouraged to attend the pre-conference and Annual Quality Congress and submit a poster for the Improvement Science Expo.
+Previous AAP/VON Scholars are not eligible to apply for the award; however, they are welcome and encouraged to attend the virtual presentation events and submit a poster for the online Improvement Science Expo.

-- Develop a one page (maximum) personal statement indicating your interest in quality improvement, long-term aspirations in this field, as well as why/how attending the VON Annual Quality Congress would be important to advance your training and career goals.
+- Develop a one page (maximum) personal statement indicating your interest in quality improvement, long-term aspirations in this field, as well as why/how becoming an AAP/VON Scholar will be important to advance your training and career goals.

 - Provide an up-to-date Curriculum Vitae.

 - Complete a brief online application, including describing your role and lessons you learned in a recent quality improvement project.